+Since he is about my age, it may be a

-The closing composition was MacDermot's Ode to the Arcane Borough.
-A suite in four movements which I found interestingly un-profound, like the borough it celebrates.
-Curiously, in the first movement, "Sweet Summer Rain" I kept hearing a melody line of Irving Berling's: "Oh ya can't get man with a gun." from Annie Get Your Gun.
-Perhaps it has something to do with MacDermot being at least in part a theater composer.
-In the second movement, I heard a melody of Julie Styne's from Gypsy: "together, wherever we go."
+The closing composition was

+MacDermot's Ode to the Arcane

+Borough.
+A suite in four movements

+which I found interestingly un-profound,

+like the borough it celebrates.
+Curiously,

+in the first movement, "Sweet Summer

+Rain" I kept hearing a melody line of

+Irving Berling's: "Oh ya can't get man

+with a gun." from Annie Get Your Gun.

+Perhaps it has something to do with

+MacDermot being at least in part a theater composer.
+In the second movement, I heard a melody of Julie Styne's

+from Gypsy: "together, wherever we go."

-MacDermot announced that the third movement, "Variations on1900 Rampart Street" was inspired by New Orleans, and was very evocative of that jewel of the Mississippi delta, sadly abused by nature and our government.
+movement, "Variations on 1900 Rampart

+Street" was inspired by New Orleans,

+and was very evocative of that jewel of

+the Mississippi delta, sadly abused by

-In between was David Johansen's "Maria Dreams the Moon Gate of Uncommon Beauty", arranged by Daniel J. Coe.
-In his introductory remarks, the evening's host, Wayne Miller, sometime adjunct professor of theater at CSI, noted that Johansen said, "he composed this work because he knew it would be performed and not just sit in the drawer of a filing cabinet gathering dust."
+"Maria Dreams the Moon Gate of

+Uncommon Beauty", arranged by Daniel

+J. Coe.
+In his introductory remarks, the

+evening's host, Wayne Miller, sometime

+adjunct professor of theater at CSI,

+noted that Johansen said, "he composed this work because he knew it

+would be performed and not just sit in

+the drawer of a filing cabinet gathering

+In between was David Johansen's

+nature and our government

+MacDermot announced that the third

+generational thing.

+So next time you are looking for a place to dig out a loved one, don't go to "...the entire lower floor contains room after room of sex dens unlocked and waiting for frisky dingos to smash each other's groins with their own." these places, they will be occupied.
+Go to the Sleeping Dolphin Lounge, It's safe As it turns out, we are terrible sex columnists.
+We are gonna let Nicole out of the storage facility.
+Hopefully she didn't eat all of the Quiznos.
+Join Nicole in two weeks for a good sex column! -DAPS dust."
 And performed it was, under the direction of Ray Scro, an active composer and performer who now is Director of Performing Arts at Curtis High School.

-From the first mournful notes carried by the cellos, "Maria Dreams the Moon" Gate of Uncommon Beauty" wove a tapestry of impressions that took me through an autumn and winter into spring and summer with a sense of sitting with a fine wine enjoying the darker beauties of each of each of the seasons.
+From the first mournful notes carried by

+the cellos, "Maria Dreams the Moon

+Gate of Uncommon Beauty" wove a tapestry of impressions that took me

+through an autumn and winter into

+spring and summer with a sense of sitting with a fine wine enjoying the darker

+beauties of each of each of the seasons.

 This is a very masculine composition.

-Not in the way Leonard Bernstein's scores for Candide and West Side Story are masculine, but rather with a quiet self-confident masculinity.
+Not in the way Leonard Bernstein's

+scores for Candide and West Side Story

+are masculine, but rather with a quiet

-I was very surprised by what Johansen wrote.
-I read that he doesn't read music yet this work, shows mature musicianship on his part.
-It is hard for me to imagine a writer who can't read in some language, but I suppose it is possible.
-As I write these words I remind myself that story telling was first an oral art and I suppose that it is possible in music as well as in language.
-None the less, "Maria Dreams the Moon Gate of Uncommon Beauty" is a work that should be recorded so that can be enjoyed over and over again by many more than the two or three hundred in attendance at its premier performance.
+I was very surprised by what

+Johansen wrote.
+I read that he doesn't

+read music yet this work, shows mature

+musicianship on his part.
+It is hard for

+me to imagine a writer who can't read in

+some language, but I suppose it is possible.
+As I write these words I remind

+myself that story telling was first an oral

+art and I suppose that it is possible in

+music as well as in language.
+None the

+less, "Maria Dreams the Moon Gate of

+Uncommon Beauty" is a work that

+should be recorded so that can be

+enjoyed over and over again by many

+more than the two or three hundred in

+attendance at its premier performance.